pippo-java/pippo.github.io/_posts/2015-04-03-freemarker.md

 ##### webjarsAt & publicAt

-pippo-freemarker supports context-aware url generation for your classpath resources using the `webjarsAt` and `publicAt` methods.
+The `pippo-freemarker` module supports context-aware url generation for your classpath resources using the `webjarsAt` and `publicAt` methods.

 ```html
 <!-- Stylesheets -->